This topic contains some of the most frequently asked questions Zend Server users have asked the Zend Documentation team.

 Q: What platforms and web servers are supported for application deployment?

-Zend Server supports application deployment on Linux, Mac OS X, IBM i and Windows.
+Zend Server supports application deployment on Linux, IBM i and Windows.
 Application deployment is supported using the Apache, nginx, and IIS web servers.

 Q: How do I get Z-Ray?

 Z-Ray comes bundled with Zend Server.
 If you haven't downloaded and installed Zend Server yet, go to http://www.zend.com/en/downloads.

 Q: I have Zend Server but still can't see Z-Ray, what should I do?

 If you are in a development environment, make sure Z-Ray is enabled from the Z-Ray | Mode page in the Zend Server UI.

 If you are in production, we recommend using Z-Ray's Selective Mode, to allow access with IP, URL and time restrictions.